WWBN/Upload-Sample/README.md

 - AVideo installed and configured on your server.
 You can find more information about AVideo [here](https://github.com/WWBN/AVideo).
 - PHP installed on your server.
 You can find more information about PHP installation [here](https://www.php.net/manual/en/install.php).
 - The necessary PHP extensions for handling file uploads.
 Ensure that `file_uploads` is enabled in your PHP configuration.
-- A valid API key for the AVideo API.
-You can obtain an API key by following the instructions provided by AVideo.

-## Usage

 ## Usage